 In 1787 John Ferrars History of Limerick printed by Andrew Watson had another illustration of the Limerick Exchange. this engraving is dated to 1786.

 There are no people represented on the engraving, however when John Ferrar wrote his History of Limerick he emphasised the numerous new fine buildings that had been built in Limerick.
 Limerick, was in the middle of its first building boom, with Georgian Limerick under construction.
 New buildings meant that employment was up and there was a need for a skilled trades men such stone masons, carpenters, painters, glaziers, gilders, resulting in a significant change in the demographic make up of the city.
 Alongside these skilled tradesmen were the supporting networks of butchers, bakers, drapers, candlestick makers, woollen and clothing merchants.
 By the 1780s Limerick was a thriving urban centre.

 One of the lesser known families in Limerick in 1786 were the Bennis brothers and even more less known is the story of Elizabeth Bennis wife to Mitchell (Michael Bennis).

 My hat of the day goes to Eliza.
+The image below shows her wearing a simple type of headdress possibly of Linen, cotton and lace gathered at the edges.
 She was remarkably one of the most important women in Ireland in the 18th century and very little is known about her.
 Thankfully she left a number of journals and Rosemary Raughter has produced those journals in her book The Journal of Elizabeth Bennis 1749-1779.
-These are her spiritual journals about how she came to accept this new religion and indeed how she questioned herself deeply about there beliefs.
+These are her spiritual journals about how she came to accept this new religion and indeed how she questioned herself deeply about her own beliefs.

 To be continued!